Plebware/PlebWaveFrontier/index.md

 ---
 layout: default
-title: The Origin of Plebware
+title: The Origin of PlebWave Frontier
 ---

 # 🧭 The Story of PlebWave Frontier